acemavrick/wavefunction-screensaver/README.md

 Frankly, I am not sure if there is a fix to this: it seems to be an inherent problem with Apple's handling of third party screensavers.
 - If you experience any graphical glitches or performance issues, please file an issue or let me know.
 - The settings/options pane may or may not work: this issue is being looked into.

+## Solid Color Screens

+A system for communicating basic issues/setups is built into the screensaver through the use of solid colored screens.

+Normal:

+- **Pink Screen**: Shown in preview mode (the little window in Settings).
+Shouldn't be shown when actually in use.
+- **Blue Screen**: Battery saver mode is active (when on battery power).
+The screensaver just doesn't render to save resources and minimize energy usage.

+Issues:

+- **Red Screen**: Metal is not supported on your device
+- **Yellow Screen**: Metal setup failed.
+This *shouldn't* show up, but if it does, try:
+    1. `killall WallpaperAgent` (in Terminal)
+    2. Restarting your computer
+    3. Reinstalling.
+Right click on the screensaver in System Settings, delete it, then download the release again.

+    If nothing works, reach out to me.

 ## Installation